melissa-cjt/RIBDetector/README.md

      ]
 ```

-**step 2: Analysis Scope Identifier**
+**Result of Analysis Scope Identifier**

-Examples of key structures and function arguments identified by our  tool are as follows: `result_of_identify/Identify_bgp.json`:
+Examples of key structures or their corresponding variables identified by our tool can be found under output/result_of_identify directory.

+e.g. `Identify_bgp.json`:

 ```
 {